 When I first got the car, I knew I wanted to modify it, improving the stock features and personalising the vehicle to make it one of a kind, while suiting my needs for the next decade or more.

-I started by replaced the seats with Recaro’s from an Evo 8, upgraded the rims, replaced the stock airbox with an AEM cold air intake, upgraded the extractors, added a high-flow cat, Varex muffler, upgraded to a short shiftier and replaced the head unit.
-The look and feel was completed with coilover suspension and tinted windows.
+I started by replacing the seats with Recaro’s from an Evo 8, upgraded the rims, replaced the stock airbox with an AEM cold air intake, upgraded the extractors, added a high-flow cat, Varex muffler, upgraded to a short shiftier and replaced the head unit.
+The look and feel were completed with lowered coilover suspension and tinted windows.

 While the car still performs well, it lacks the modern technology available in new cars and with a 130,000 on the clock, it’s time to consider the future.
 I’m also 36 now and in a very different place in life than my first vehicle purchase at 23.